ningia92/uniba/README.md

-# My uniba projects and exercises :technologist:
+# My uniba projects and exercises :technologist: :man_technologist:

 Collection of projects and exerices completed during the bachelor's degree in computer science at University of Bari.